citadelict/devops-project/README.md

-# StegHub DevOps/ Cloud Engineering
+#  DevOps/ Cloud Engineering

 ## My DevOps & Cloud Engineering Journey

-__This repository serves as a central hub for my journey in DevOps and Cloud Engineering at StegHub.
+__This repository serves as a central hub for my journey in DevOps and Cloud Engineering .
 It's a comprehensive collection of documentation, code samples, best practices, and curated resources that cover various aspects of these fields__.

 __What You'll Find Here__